jlangch/venice/doc/readme/ext-parsifal-guide.md

 ### You can parse more than just strings

-Remember that the Parsatron operates on sequences of input.
+Remember that _Parsifal_ operates on sequences of input.
 These don't necessarily have to be strings.